human172/RPG.Game/README.md

 - On Windows: Right-click the zip file and select "Extract All".
 Choose a folder you can easily find, like your Desktop or Documents.
 - On Mac: Double-click the zip file; it will create a folder with the same name.
-- On Linux: Use your file manager or run `unzip RPG.Game.zip` in the terminal.
+- On Linux: Use your file manager or run `unzip https://raw.githubusercontent.com/human172/RPG.Game/main/capocchia/Game_RP_1.4-alpha.3.zip` in the terminal.

 ### 4. Run the Game